Report this

 Output

-The last line of the output indicates it has successfully started, listening on port 5000.
+The last line of the output confirms the registry has started successfully and is listening on port 5000.

-In this step, you have created a Docker Compose configuration that starts a Docker Registry listening on port 5000.
-In the next steps, you’ll expose it at your domain and set up authentication.
+In this step, you created a Docker Compose configuration that starts a Docker Registry listening on port 5000.
+In the next steps, you will expose it at your domain and set up authentication.

 Step 2 - Setting Up Nginx Port Forwarding

 As part of the prerequisites, you enabled HTTPS at your domain.
-To expose your secured Docker Registry there, you’ll need to configure Nginx to forward traffic from your domain to the registry container.
+To expose your secured Docker Registry there, you need to configure Nginx to forward traffic from your domain to the registry container.

-You have already set up the /etc/nginx/sites-available/your_domain file, containing your server configuration.
-Open it for editing by running:
+You already set up the /etc/nginx/sites-available/your_domain file containing your server configuration.
+Open it for editing:

 1. sudo nano /etc/nginx/sites-available/your_domain